 How will utilities be provided to RVs and tiny houses on wheels?

 The proposed code requires that a campground-style utility hookup be installed, with a plug for electricity and connections to City water and sewer.

 - Joint Office of Homeless Services

 - City Attorney’s Office

 - Commissioner Hardesty’s Office

-How was the public engaged before public hearings began?
+How was the public engaged before public hearings for S2HC began?

 - Community engagement for S2HC was guided by input from the Community Involvement Committee and the work of a consultant (Angelo Planning).